Tunis Light Metro: Stations

 Most stations on the Metro network follow a standardised design, with several large concrete shelters serving as covers for waiting areas, as well as a small ticket office.
 Some stations, such as Bab el Assel on lines 3, 4, and 5, or Palestine on Line 2, have staggered platforms due to the lack of space in the surrounding area for a single station.
 Additionally, intermodal stations, like El Montazah on Line 6, or Slimane-Kahia on Line 4, have multiple platforms and sidings for increased capacity.

 The largest and most important stations of the network, Place de Barcelone and Place de la République, both of which are located in the city centre, serve as a transfer point between most lines of the network.
 As a result, they have a large number of platforms, terminating sidings, and facilities in order to handle the high numbers of both ridership and congestion that they receive.

 In between Place de Barcelone and Place de la République, on the single-track lines running from north to south through the city centre, there were formerly two unidirectional stations on each of the lines, named Ibn Rachiq on the southbound track, and Habib Thameur on the northbound, both of which opened as part of Line 2 in 1989.
-Habib Thameur station closed on the 11th of December 2017, following a fire which badly damaged the station, and Ibn Rachiq was later also closed in order to speed up travel times through the city centre.
+Habib Thameur station closed on December 11, 2017, following a fire which badly damaged the station, and Ibn Rachiq was later also closed in order to speed up travel times through the city centre.